johnwheal/financial-strategy/docs/budgeting.md

 # Budgeting

+## Allocating Money

+This section needs to be written

 ## Temporary Pots

 The following temporary pots **shall** be used to aid with budgeting by storing money which has been allocated but not yet used for: